MightyCall Mobile MightyCall Mobile AppGoogle Play

 What is IVR software?

-Interactive Voice Response (IVR) is a piece of technology which provides callers with a selection of options which are pickable by voice or by selecting a number on the phone’s number pad.
-These systems can have one layer of menu options, or many.
+Interactive Voice Response (IVR) is a technology that provides callers with a menu of options.
+They can select by voice or by entering a number on the phone’s number pad.
+These systems can have one or more menu options.

 Play